Firigion/scarpets/README.md

 * `amplitude`: how far from the baseline does one oscilation reach
 * `size`: how many blocks does the wave fover in total

 You can think of waves as goin into one direction and oscilating into another, both of which are defined in the `wave_axis` setting.
 For example, a wave going into (positive) `x` oscilating up and down would have the default value of `xy`.
+Note: to have waves be symmetrical about the max and min point of each oscilation, the wavelength is actualy rounded to the nearest multiple of four.
+So when setting a wavelength, do know the actual value will be plus or minus two.

 You can find the video breefly shocasing this right [here](https://youtu.be/9qSo_WL8Rok).